-The following policies can be found in the ASUMH Student Handbook.
+The following policies may be found in the ASUMH Student Handbook.
 The handbook is available on the ASUMH website at www.asumh.edu/handbook.

-- Standards of Student Conduct
+- 1. Standards of Student Conduct

 - Non-Academic Student Misconduct Standards of Student Conduct

-- Misconduct Information and Procedures
+- 3. Misconduct Information and Procedures

-- Non-Academic Student Misconduct Rights
+- 4. Non-Academic Student Misconduct Rights

-- Student Academic Conduct and Rights
+- 5. Student Academic Conduct and Rights